olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

         "Successful"
     )

-Calculates successful transaction volume by region.
+Used to calculate successful transaction volume by region.

-## SUMIFS by Region
+### SUMIFS by Region

     =SUMIFS(
         CardTransactions[transaction_amount_ngn],